stemo40/milestones/docs/readme.rst

 ..
 NOTE:: If you are reading this as HTML, please read `<cheatsheet.txt>`_ instead to see the input syntax examples!

+..
+WARNING:: If you are reading this as HTML, please read `<cheatsheet.txt>`_ instead to see the input syntax examples!

+..
+TIP:: If you are reading this as HTML, please read `<cheatsheet.txt>`_ instead to see the input syntax examples!

 Section Structure
 =================
 Section titles are underlined or overlined & underlined.